Butterflies of New Mexico: The Brushfoots III: Fritillaries and Longwings (Nymphalidae: Heliconiinae)

 Dione incarnata (N. Riley 1926) Gulf Coast Fritillary (updated June 27, 2023)

 Description.
 Gulf Coast Fritillary’s elongated forewings are day-glo orange above with black maculations.
 The hindwing below is gold-brown with large silver spots.
 The orange ventral forewing has black-ringed silvery spots.
 Range and Habitat.
 This subtropical flyer breeds from Florida to coastal Mexico.
-An able wanderer, it strays nearly to Canada and is a regular tourist in southern New Mexico (counties: Be,Ch,Co,Cu,DB,DA,Ed,Gr,Gu,Ha,Hi,Le,Li,Lu,Mo,Ot,Qu,Ro,SM,SF,Si,Ta,Un,Va), usually below 6000′.
+An able wanderer, it strays nearly to Canada and is a regular tourist in southern New Mexico (counties: Be,Ch,Co,Cu,DB,DA,Ed,Gr,Gu,Ha,Hi,Le,Li,Lu,Mo,Ot,Qu,Ro,SM,SF,Si,So,Ta,To,Un,Va), usually below 6000′.
 One found its way to the top of Santa Fe Baldy, 12,600′ elevation (SF), on June 18, 2010 (Bob Jilek).
 Life History.
 Larval hosts are passionflowers (Passifloraceae).
 Larvae devour Passiflora in Alamogordo (Ot) and may complete a generation or two each summer, but Gulf Coast Fritillaries cannot survive our harsh winters.
 Flight.
 Gulf Coast Fritillaries visit most frequently in summer, often frequenting riparian situations.
 Our records fall between March 31 and December 4, peaking in July.
 They are never common and are not seen every year.
 The species seems to like hilltops.
 Comments.
 We used to call this butterfly Gulf Fritillary (Dione vanillae Linnaeus 1758), but recent DNA studies (Zhang et al. 2020; Núñez et al. 2022) indicate that ‘vanillae’ is Caribbean.
 Its North American cousin, Dione incarnata, is distinct; we call it Gulf Coast Fritillary.
 We have the nominate (western) subspecies, while Dione incarnata nigrior (Michener 1942) is the eastern subspecies.

 Gulf Coast Fritillary female (Dione incarnata) Socorro Co., NM; July 31, 2017 (photo by Joe Schelling).